firstbatchxyz/dria-blog/docs/how-to/batches.md

 ---
 categories:
 - Workflows
-description: Learn how to execute multiple instructions concurrently using Batches (ParallelSingletonExecutor) in Python with Dria.
+description: Learn how to run multiple instructions concurrently using Batches with ParallelSingletonExecutor in Dria.
+Enhance your task efficiency!
 tags:
-- Python
+- Batches
-- Parallel Processing
+- Parallel Execution
+- Async Programming
 - Dria
-- Batches
-- Async
+- Task Management
 ---

 # Batches